Public Comment Hearing

 All documents related filed in relation to a proceeding are posted to the DPU Fileroom.
 The Fileroom page for a proceeding represents the official record for that proceeding.
 The public can access the Fileroom page for this proceeding at the following link:

+The EFSB has standardized procedures for requesting special accommodations in a proceeding.
 Reasonable accommodations for people with disabilities are available upon request.
 Include a complete description of the accommodation you will need and a way we can contact you if we need more information.
 Please provide as much advance notice as possible.
-Please allow at least two weeks (14 days) advance notice.
 Last minute requests will be accepted, but we may be unable to fulfill the request.
 Please send your requests to: Melixza G. Esenyie, ADA and Diversity Manager at the Executive Office of Energy and Environmental Affairs at Melixza.Esenyie2@mass.gov or call 617-626-1282.